darkp435/voidnetivity/ROADMAP.md

 - September 20: tweaked with VSCode extensions and realised that data related scripts can actually be placed in a separate folder for organisation.
 Did exactly that.
 - September 21: replaced the deprecated BodyVelocity with LinearVelocity instead and also added the client side script for shooting bullets because I forgot about it when porting this project to Rojo.
+Also begun working on the server-side FTP logic.
+- September 22: continued working on server-side FTP logic but spent time testing to see how TextChatService works and I discovered that you can technically implement markdown support for the Roblox chat.
+However, that is not top priority so it won't be implemented and most likely never will be.